KristofferC/Expect.jl/README.md

 Functions using `Expected` should annotate the return type of the function as `::Expected{T, E}` where `T` is the type of the expected value and `E` is the type of the "unexpected" value (what we want to return in the bad case).
-If `T == E` then in the bad case one needs to wrap the return value using `unexpected`.
+If `T == E`, in the bad case, the return value `v` needs to be wrapped using `unexpected(v)` to distinguish it from the good case.
-Automatic conversion from the function return type annotation takes care of the rest.
+Conversion based on the function return type annotation takes care of the rest.
-`isassigned` can be used to see if an `Expected` is in the good case.
+The function `isassigned` can be used to see if an `Expected` is in the good case.

 Let's say we have some integer division routine that we want to return an error when we divide by zero (note that Julia already throws an error for this).